-Doc - Australian Cattle Dog For Adoption in Grayson County, Texas
+Doc - Male 2-Year-Old Australian Cattle Dog for Adoption in Grayson County, TX

 Australian Cattle Dog × Poodle